jeanlazarou/game_of_life/README.md

 ## Output

-The output is a simple Text UI (terminal output) using the cursus library.
+The output is a simple Text UI (terminal output) using the curses library.

 As it only runs on Unix-like systems, I created a basic implementation of the curses library for jRuby using the Java/Swing GUI layer, so that it can run